uganda profile

 Income and Expenditure

-• Updates in the Uganda National Panel Survey (UNPS) data sets/waves from 2005/06 to 2019/20 indicate that, the largest share of household expenditure continues to be food (40.5%), followed by housing, water, electricity, gas and other fuel (18.2%), education (8.6%);
+• Findings from the different waves of the Uganda National Household Survey from 2012/13 to 2019/20 indicate that, the largest share of household expenditure continues to be food with a small reduction from 45.6 percent in 2022/13 to 42.9 percent in 2019/20, followed by housing, water, electricity, gas and other fuel with slight increase over time from 15 percent in 2012/13 to 17.4 percent in 2019/20 (17.4%), education (8.6%);

 • According to the 2018/19 and 2019/20 UNPS, 76 percent of the households remained in the bottom 40 percent of the wealth quintile while 10 percent remained in the top 60 percent of the wealth quintile